Tiny Pop: As Tiny Pop

 On 27 July 2004, it was relaunched as Tiny Pop, which allowed the main Pop to refocus on slightly older children and reduce its use of preschooler shows.

 Tiny Pop initially broadcast on satellite TV – Sky (channel 615) from the channel's launch, and Freesat (channel 605) from the launch of the platform in 2008.

 On 11 October 2007, Tiny Pop was launched on Virgin Media, along with its sister channel Pop.
 Pop was removed in 2011, but was brought back on 25 August 2016.
 The station has also been made available over other cable systems.

 On 14 July 2016, Tiny Pop +1 was temporarily replaced by Pop Max.
 The channel aired back-to-back episodes of a show from Pop.
 Tiny Pop +1 returned on 1 December 2016.
 The channel ran a second time from 9 February 2017 to 25 April 2017.

 On 13 September 2023, Tiny Pop was available as a fast channel on Samsung TV Plus and Rakuten TV.

+Closure as a linear channel

 On 30 January 2024, it was announced Tiny Pop would move to online-only operations from 20 March 2024.
 It was replaced with a new channel concept, Great!
 Real.
-The new channel would only last five months before Tiny Pop was returned to linear broadcasting over the same slots and channel space on 21 August.
+The new channel would only last five months before Tiny Pop returned to linear broadcasting over the same slots and channel space on 21 August.

 In December 2024, Tiny Pop's website was closed down and was redirected to the Pop Player website.

-On 4 November 2025, Narrative announced that it will close the Pop and Tiny Pop linear channels in December as well as the Pop Player app but the FAST channels including Pop Up will continue.
+On 4 November 2025, Narrative Entertainment announced that both Pop and Tiny Pop’s linear television feeds, as well as the Pop Player, would close in December.
+Pop and Tiny Pop would move to the FAST feed, available on various services such as Freeview and Samsung TV Plus, after the closure.